-- Take out of oven and open foil, let cool for 2-5 minutes, then use roasted garlic as needed.
+- Take the baking sheet out of the oven and open the foil, let your roasted garlic cool for 2-5 minutes, then squeeze out the cloves and use as needed.

 - Keep in fridge for up to two weeks in an air tight container

 Eden Westbrook is the recipe developer, writer, and photographer behind Sweet Tea and Thyme.
 A classically trained chef, Eden has inspired home cooks into the kitchen with cultural comfort foods, easy family-friendly eats and sweets, and glorious spreads for date night and entertaining since 2015.